antiguru/rahmen/README.md

    rustup target add arm-unknown-linux-gnueabihf
    ```

-2. Setup the GCC toolchain.
+2. Set up the GCC toolchain.
 The first-generation Raspberry Pi had a BCM2835, supporting the ARMv6 instruction set.
    Current ARM compilers on Debian only support armv7.
 For this reason, we need to use a different toolchain, for
    example the one provided specifically for the Raspberry Pi
    on [github.com/raspberrypi/tools](https://github.com/raspberrypi/tools).
 Export its `bin` directory to the local